ellishg/urban-bassoon/README.md

 description: A brief description of the recipe.

+# A list of ingredients.
+The unit is optional, but should be something like grams, cups, tablespoons, etc.
 ingredients:
-  - name: The ingredient name
+  - name: flour
-  - amount: [number]
+    amount: 3
+    unit: cups

-  - unit: (optional)
+  - name: eggs
+    amount: 2

 directions:
   - A list of instructions.
+  - They describe the steps of the recipe.

+# An optional list of tags to help search for this recipe.
 tags:
+  - dinner
+  - cheese

-  - An optional list of tags.
+# An optional list of image paths.
 images:
-  - An optional list of image paths.
+  - images/sourdough-bread.jpg
 ```

 ## Ingredients